Stephen Moore (writer): Writings and statements

 In July 2008, as the Fed had for months been rapidly cutting interest rates as the economy weakened into what became the Great Recession, Moore stated, "I happen to believe we should be raising rates, not cutting them."

 Moore supports abolishing the income tax, and replacing it with a national sales tax.

 Moore rejects the scientific consensus on climate change.
-In 2009, he described climate change as "the biggest scam of the last two decades."
+In 2009, he described climate change as "the biggest scam of the last two decades".
 In columns and op-eds, Moore called those with concerns about climate change "Stalinistic" and has accused climate scientists of being part of a global conspiracy to obtain money via research grants.
 In an April 2019 interview, Moore said that the Federal Reserve should not consider the economic impacts of climate change in decision-making.
+"The Fed's job is to keep prices stable; that's all it is," he said.
+"It's not to get involved in political and policy issues."

-Moore wrote a 2014 Kansas City Star opinion piece entitled, "What's the matter with Paul Krugman?," responding to Krugman's earlier opinion piece "Charlatans, Cranks and Kansas," which had discussed a recent major tax cut in Kansas.
+Moore wrote a 2014 Kansas City Star opinion piece entitled, "What's the matter with Paul Krugman?," responding to Krugman's earlier opinion piece "Charlatans, Cranks and Kansas", which had discussed a recent major tax cut in Kansas.
 Moore said that job creation had been superior in low-taxation states during the five years ending June 2009 following the recession.
 After errors were found in Moore's data, he sought to correct the errors with different data that were also incorrect.
 Miriam Pepper, editorial page editor for the Star stated "I won't be running anything else from Stephen Moore."
+Moore acknowledged his error in an email that also said, "My point is that they don't change the conclusion that the no income tax states have substantially outperformed the high income tax states over every period since about 1970…."

-In a 2014 op-ed in the Washington Times, Moore cited the role of a "culture of virtue" in America's economic success, writing, "What is irrefutable is that marriage with a devoted husband and wife in the home is a far better social program than food stamps, Medicaid, public housing or even all of them combined."
+In a 2014 op-ed in The Washington Times, Moore cited the role of a "culture of virtue" in America's economic success, writing, "What is irrefutable is that marriage with a devoted husband and wife in the home is a far better social program than food stamps, Medicaid, public housing or even all of them combined."